J4CODE/my-jamstack-dev-project/src/pages/index.md

           There are many benefits when building with the JAMStack.

-          The Jamstack architecture is great for building a large e-commerce site, SaaS application or personal blog.
+          The Jamstack architecture is great for building a large e-commerce sites, SaaS application or personal blog.
         image: images/feature1.png
         actions:
           - type: action